-This delicious pan-fried chicken hearts recipe flavored with curry powder and other flavorful spices is a must-try!!
-It is easy to make, nutritious, paleo, whole-30, keto-friendly, and will definitely make you fall in love with organ meat.
+This delicious pan-fried chicken hearts recipe is a must-try!!
+Flavored with curry powder and other flavorful spices, it is easy to make, nutritious, and will definitely make you fall in love with organ meat.

 Jump to: